maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Whakakorengia te wharetaonga</translation>

 YES
 The translation is incorrect.
-"Whakakorengia te wharetaonga" means "Delete/remove the wallet/treasure" rather than "Wallet encrypted."
-The correct translation for "Wallet encrypted" in Māori should be closer to "Kua whakamunakihia te pēke" ("The wallet has been encrypted").
+The source "Wallet encrypted" means that the wallet has been secured with encryption.
+The translation "Whakakorengia te wharetaonga" means "Delete the wallet" or "Remove the wallet", which is not accurate and could be misleading.

 Correct translation:
-Kua whakamunakihia te wharetaonga
+Kua whakamunatia te pūkete moni

-(Note: "wharetaonga" is okay for "wallet", or "pēke" can be used as "bank/wallet".)
 ```

 ```
         <source>Enter the new passphrase for the wallet.&lt;br/&gt;Please use a passphrase of &lt;b&gt;ten or more random characters&lt;/b&gt;, or &lt;b&gt;eight or more words&lt;/b&gt;.</source>
         <translation>Whakauruhia te kīangahipa hou mo te putea.
 Whakamahia he kupu huna kia tekau, neke atu ranei nga tohu matapōkere 2, 3 waru neke atu ranei nga kupu 3</translation>

 YES
-The translation is problematic for several reasons:
+The translation contains several inaccuracies and formatting issues:

+1. "kīangahipa" is not a common or correct term for "passphrase" in Māori; "kupu huna" or similar would be more accurate.
-- The translation omits the HTML formatting (&lt;br/&gt; and &lt;b&gt; ... &lt;/b&gt;) present in the source.
-These are important for conveying the correct display.
+2. The sentence omits the HTML tags (&lt;br/&gt; and &lt;b&gt;) from the source, which may affect formatting.
+3. The numbers as written ("2, 3 waru neke atu") seem to be a mistranslation and are confusing.
-- It does not accurately capture "Please use a passphrase of ten or more random characters, or eight or more words."
+4. The translation does not mention "ten or more random characters" or "eight or more words" correctly.
-- The translation includes numbers "2, 3 waru" (2, 3, eight) which is nonsensical and confusing.
-- "kīangahipa" is a constructed word that may not be idiomatic/recognizable for 'passphrase' in Māori; usually "kupu huna" or similar is used.
-- There are missing format instructions (like no &lt;br/&gt; in the translation) and the guidance about passphrase length is muddled.

-Correct translation (with formatting and improved clarity):
+Correct translation:

-Whakauruhia te kupu huna hou mō te putea.&lt;br/&gt;Tēnā whakaputahia he kupu huna kia &lt;b&gt;tekau, neke atu rānei ngā tohu matapōkere&lt;/b&gt;, rānei &lt;b&gt;waru, neke atu rānei ngā kupu&lt;/b&gt;.
+Whakauruhia te kupu huna hou mō te putea.&lt;br/&gt;Tēnā, whakamahia he kupu huna kei roto he &lt;b&gt;tekau, neke atu rānei, o ngā pūāhua matapōkere&lt;/b&gt;, ā, &lt;b&gt>waru, neke atu rānei, o ngā kupu&lt;/b&gt;.

-Explanation:
-- "kupu huna" is more idiomatic for 'passphrase'.
-- Length instructions are consistent with the source.
-- HTML formatting is preserved.
 ```

 ```